Extace/iptvbrabant/nhost/README-nhost.md

 The npm package you installed (`nhost@0.1.11`) is NOT the official Nhost CLI (no `bin` field).
 Until the official CLI is published under a distinct name again, continue with manual setup + SDK.

 ## New Admin Schema (Customers & Subscriptions)
-Migrations added in this repo:
+Migrations now live under `hasura/migrations/`:
 - `0005_create_customers.sql`
 - `0006_create_subscriptions.sql`
 - `0007_create_subscription_adjustments.sql`